The Evap system is for emissions and a system that takes the gas vapors from the gas tank and feeds them into the engine to be burnt away.

 - Purge Valve

-It is commonly located at the rear of the vehicle before the tires, but be sure to check the year of your Honda Civic.
+It is commonly located at the rear of the vehicle before the tires, but be sure to check the year of your Honda.

-The charcoal canister will have a solenoid on it that often goes bad and can be replaced, or the entire unit can also be replaced.
+The charcoal canister will have a solenoid called a vent valve, that often goes bad and can be replaced, or the entire unit can also be replaced.

-The purge valve is usually located on the throttle body and will have hoses going to it.
+The purge valve is located up on top of the engine and will have two hoses going to it.

 The valve opens when the vehicle is running so the vapors from the gas tank can be burnt off and not vent into the atmosphere.